-Every now and then we stray from the fishing products and check out some really cool outdoor gear.
-This past week, we had the opportunity to test and experiment with a very cool and simple outdoor cooker.
+[dropcap]E[/dropcap]very now and then we stray from the fishing products and check out some really cool outdoor gear.
+The last week, we checked out the best slow cooker we could find in the market, and reviewed it.
+And this week, we had the opportunity to test and experiment with a very cool and simple outdoor cooker.
 The Orion Cooker is an outdoor, charcoal powered, convection cooker that reduces cooking times and leaves meats juicy and tender.
 Priced at $150 (currently includes free shipping), the Orion had me skeptical about it’s construction and effectiveness.
 After 2 uses, my skepticism had vanished.

 So here’s the deal.
 The Orion takes 20 minutes to assemble.
 All of it’s parts are stainless steel and nicely manufactured.
 There are three racks for holding food and a removable drip pan in the bottom.
 All charcoal is placed outside of the sealed cooking chamber in ring around the base of the cooker and in a small charcoal bin on the top of the cooker.
 To achieve smoke flavor, wood chips are placed between the drip pan and the inside of the outer ring of the cooker.
 Cook times are impressive with a 20 pound turkey taking only two hours and fifteen minutes.
 To achieve these impressive cook times and tender, juicy meat, the Orion uses convection heat, smoke (optional), and the steam from the internal juices of the meat (no water is added).
 Because the cooking chamber is sealed, the steam stays in the chamber.
 Also included with the cooker are integrated rib hangers and bird stand for keeping turkeys in just the right cooking position.